 The time for which a temporary replacement material can be used is important both in terms of ensuring appropriate protection of the building, and providing the PCC the opportunity to raise funds for a permanent replacement.

-However, the approval of replacement materials is case specific, and in Re Christ Church Fenton Lichfield Const Ct, Stephen Eyre Ch.
-(Lichfield), a faculty was granted for the recovering of the north aisle roof of the church with a different synthetic material, Sarnafil.
+However, the approval of replacement materials is case specific, and in Re Christ Church Fenton Lichfield Const.
+Ct,.
+Eyre Ch., a faculty was granted for the recovering of the north aisle roof of the church with a different synthetic material, Sarnafil.
 He also refused to accede to a request by English Heritage that the Faculty be limited to a period of 10 years.

 The Scrap Metal Act 2013, which received Royal Assent on 28 February 2013 and came into force on 1 October 2013, was welcomed as positive step towards the reduction in the level of metal theft from churches and elsewhere.
 However, as we have noted earlier, the Act alone will not prevent or reduce metal thefts unless supported by enforcement by the regulatory authorities, and prosecution of thefts under legislation that carries the appropriate tariffs.
 There have been early indications of significant reductions in theft from church roofs and in 2013, insurers Ecclesiastical report that: